 Expression of Interest

-The International Collaboration on Mycorrhizal Ecological Traits (i-COMET) is now seeking expressions of interest from early career ecologists who have an interest in fungal traits related to soil health.
+The International Collaboration on Mycorrhizal Ecological Traits (i-COMET) is no longer seeking expressions of interest from early career ecologists who have an interest in fungal traits related to soil health.

 i-COMET is a unique, NERC-funded, international research collaboration, bringing together multi-disciplinary skills and datasets to create a new way of analysing and predicting microbial community function.
 The investigators are running a week-long workshop from 15th - 21st March 2020, in York, UK, with participants from around the globe, with an explicit goal to achieve a standard operating procedure to for identifying mycorrhizal traits.
 Very few data sets achieve this reach: this will result in a data set with global relevance to soil health and with high impact.